 Because of the danger of being exposed to a food allergy, it’s smart to take extra precautions.

 What’s an EpiPen?

 Whether they have kids with a food allergy or have one themselves, many people carry an injectable medicine that can reverse anaphylaxis.
 The drug is called epinephrine, and many people know the delivery system by its brand name, EpiPen.
-The company that makes these auto-injectors explains how to use them in this video.

 As they note, even people who get an injection of epinephrine should follow it up with a visit to the emergency department.